Field Mag may receive a minor commission from purchases made via affiliate links.

 Picture this: you pad barefoot along a trail of large, smooth river stones, the grass tickling your feet as the faint sound of water droplets grows louder with each step.
 Maybe you have a salty tang still lingering on your skin from an afternoon surf or a day at the beach, or scuffs of dirt clinging to your ankles after hard-earned miles on the trail.
 You pull open a wooden door and step inside a small enclosure where there’s a wide open sky above you, a small platform beneath you, and very little else to ensure total privacy (exhilarating!).
 A few turns of a handle brings on a crescendo of water from above that engulfs you in the sheer bliss that can only come from the singular pleasure of lathering up in an outdoor shower.

-Here, we go over the basics of building your own outdoor bathroom and also supply a list of outdoor shower-equipped getaways to serve as shower design inspiration.
-Of course, you could always just book a trip to any of them and experience them for yourself, no DIY required.
+Here, we'll go over all the basics you need to design and buy your own outdoor shower.
+But first: a list of some of the coolest, design-driven outdoor shower-equipped getaways to serve as some shower design inspiration.
+(You could just book a trip to any of them and skip all that DIY.)

 Price: £480/2 nights